BradleyCulley/bradleyculley.github.io/_posts/2024-02-17-solved-and-unsolved.md

 </p>

 <p>
-    This lens of thinking helps me put into perspective purported solutions to tough problems.
+    This lens of thinking helps put into perspective purported solutions to tough problems.
 Did someone just recently, in the year 2024, finally figure out how to have harmonious romantic relationships?
 </p>

 <p>